 Contains one letter written from Nip of South Haven, Michigan, to Ellen.
 He discussed family news and crops.

 Letters written to Nixdorf of Lancaster, Pennsylvania, who served in the U.S. Army Special Services during World War II.
 Some letters are from friends he made while abroad.
 They discuss daily life, the war, school, and gifts, and some are in French and Spanish.

 The records of a country store in Calhoun County which reflect the economic and social circumstances of rural north Alabama in the early twentieth century.

 Letter from Gertrude in Pottstown, Pennsylvania, to Sara Noll in Philadelphia, Pennsylvania.
 Discusses an upcoming trip to visit Sara.

 Typescript copies of several plays, poems, and novels

-Minutes and yearbooks of this Tuscaloosa, Alabama, women's study club.
+Minutes and correspondence of this Tuscaloosa, Alabama, women's club.